csteven15/COP4331C-18Spring-Group12-Small/README.md

 ## How to use

 ### Currently, our application is programmed for deployment.
-To run:
+To run the app:
   1. Go to angular-src/src/app/services/authenticate.service.ts and change

   "return this.http.post('/api/register', user, {headers: headers})"